ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-2.md

 Given the fact that we will be developing the app start to finish without hiring any contractors, it begs the question whether a project plan is even necessary.
 Why plan when you can just get started and figure it out along the way?

-Although there is no funding and no contractors to hire for this project, we still need a project plan.
+Although there is no funding and no contractors to hire for this project (I'm doing all of it), we still need a project plan.
 Not only will it help simulate what a real project might look like, but it will also allow us to narrow the scope of the code we have to write.

 ## Choosing a Project Management Method

-There are 1,000 correct ways to plan and manage a project, but you will generally see two standard approaches in the software industry:
+There are 1,000 incorrect ways to plan and manage a project, but you will generally see two "less incorrect" methods in the software industry:

 1. Waterfall Approach
 2. Agile Approach (continuous delivery)

-At the time of writing, the waterfall approach carries a negative stigma in PM (project manager) circles because can you really get the planning and budget right for a 3 year project anyways?
+At the time of writing, the waterfall approach carries a negative stigma in PM (project manager) circles because who can plan and budget right for a 3 year project anyways?
 What's the point of a waterfall approach if the project changes so much along the way that the original plan is deemed useless?

 I won't argue that the waterfall approach is better because in terms of efficiency, it's usually not.
 That said, when working on a project for a client, that client is going to want to know a rough estimate of how long the project will take and for what cost.
 You cannot just walk up to a client and say "We don't know how much this will cost, and we don't know how long it will take.
 But we'll try our best?".

 Likewise, it would be hard for you as the reader/viewer of this series if I had no structure behind the project.
 For that reason, we are going to combine the best of both worlds and use both Agile methods and Waterfall methods.

-As a programmer, I love being able to make binary choices.
-It's literally at the core of what I do.
+As programmers, we love being able to make binary choices.
+It's literally at the core of what we do.
 But sometimes, blending the best of both worlds is the most reasonable approach.

 You will see this paradigm throughout this tutorial many times.
 Not only will we be using Agile and Waterfall planning methods together, but we will also be mixing object oriented programming with functional programming; Promises with Observables.
 The list goes on.